kry127/RokkEbol/README.md

 ## How to launch
 1. Clone this repository: `git clone https://github.com/kry127/RokkEbol`.
 2. Open `RokkEbol.pde` in cloned repository
-3. Ppress play in IDE interface
+3. Press play in IDE interface

 ## Acknowledgement